FAQ

 How do I prepare for my appointment?

-Eat breakfast: you need to raise your blood sugar so you don’t pass out.
-Drink water, not caffeine, which is not great for anxiety and adrenaline.
-Exfoliate and moisturize your skin for the weeks prior for a better heal and less pain.
-Moisturized skin accepts ink easier.
+Day of appointment, eat breakfast: you need to raise your blood sugar so you don’t pass out.
+The weeks prior to your appointment: drink water to help your skin stay hydrated; exfoliate and moisturize your skin for better heal and less pain.
+Hydrated, moisturized skin accepts ink easier.

 Can I use numbing cream?